bmc-compuware/ispw-operations-azure-extension/README.md

 -   **Read/write timeout (minutes)** : Enter the number of minutes for the plugin to wait for a response from the host before timing out.

--   **CES URL** : Enter a URL for BMC Compuware Enterprise Services (CES).
+-   **CES URL** : Enter a URL for Common Enterprise Services (CES).
 By default it is empty.
 Please do NOT attach any context path, it should be in the format: [http://host:port/](http://hostport/).

 **Note:** Click **Delete Host Connection** to delete an existing connection.

-## Executing BMC ISPW Operations
+## Executing Code Pipeline Operations

-While creating the new Azure pipeline, we can add a new task by clicking + sign on Agent Job and search for "BMC ISPW Operations", select and click on **Add**.
+While creating the new Azure pipeline, we can add a new task by clicking + sign on Agent Job and search for "BMC AMI DevX Code Pipeline Operations", select and click on **Add**.

-This BMC ISPW Operations task has following parameters:
+This Code Pipeline Operations task has following parameters:

 -   **Display name** :  The name of the Task.

 -   **Host Connection** : Select the host connection to be used to connect to the z/OS host.
 Alternatively, to add a connection navigate to Pipelines and go to BMC Common Configurations section.

--   **ISPW Operations** : Select ISPW operations to perform action
+-   **Code Pipeline Operations** : Select Code Pipeline operations to perform action

 -   **CES URL** : This field specifies the CES URL.
-Host connections with CES url can be configured in the BMC Common Configuration Extension.
+Host connections with CES URL can be configured in the Common Configuration Extension.

--   **CES secret token**: The available CES secret token to perform ISPW actions for Rest API call.
+-   **CES secret token**: The available CES secret token to perform Code Pipeline actions for Rest API call.
 In this feild, please pass pipeline variable name which is storing CES secret token as secret in Azure pipeline.
 Example $(cesToken).

--   **Action** :  ISPW operation to be performed.
+-   **Action** : Code Pipeline operation to be performed.
 Following actions are supported :
     -   Add Task
     -   Build Assignment
     -   Build Release